awilhelmer/alexa-mqtt-skill/README.md

 14. Copy the ARN from the top right to be used later in the Alexa Skill Setup.

 ### Alexa Skill Setup
-1. Change/Add your devices in LIST_OF_DEVICES
+1. Change/Add your devices in LIST_OF_DEVICES and add it in the config.conf.
+IMPORTANT!!!
+Configure commands and device names in your language!
+See https://github.com/fusesource/mqtt-client for SSL Connections (ssl:// in host!
+Port in Host!)
 2. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click Add a New Skill.
-3. Set "Mqtt" as the skill name and "activate" as the invocation name, this is what is used to activate your skill.
-For example you would say: "Alexa, send device on"
+3. Set "Mqtt" as the skill name and "bimsen" as the invocation name, this is what is used to activate your skill.
+For example you would say: "Alexa, ask bimsen <YOUR DEVICE> on" You can change the invocation name!
 4. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 5. Copy the Intent Schema from the included IntentSchema.json.
 6. Copy the Sample Utterances from the included SampleUtterances.txt.
 Click Next.